zlahham/dotfiles/README.md

 # My dotfile collection
-Dotfiles and configuration for my work and home machines.
+Dotfiles and configuration for my Linux and macOS machines.

+In order to get started and to configure these dotfiles to your machines I have written a shell script that makes setting up so much easier.
+This script is currently only available for Linux!
+The macOS one will be available soon.

-I use (homeshick)[https://github.com/andsens/homeshick] to organise and sync all the dotfiles between the machines.
-You can also use (homesick)[https://github.com/technicalpickles/homesick] which is written in Ruby.
-Homeshick is just easier to set up for new machines as it is written in bash.
+I stopped using [homeshick](https://github.com/andsens/homeshick) to organise and sync all the dotfiles between the machines because I felt I had little control over what I actually want from syncing my dotfiles.

-Most of my `.vimrc` was inspired from other people, but they are far too many to list them all here.
+Most of my `.vimrc` was inspired from other people, they are far too many to list them all here.
 So a silent thank you to all of them.

 Hope this helps anyone!